NICOLE J. WEN

 Centre for Culture and Evolution

-I am currently a Lecturer in Psychology in the Centre for Culture and Evolution at Brunel University London.
+I am a Lecturer in Psychology in the Centre for Culture and Evolution at Brunel University of London, where I lead the Learning, Parenting, and Child Development Theme, and direct the Culture and Minds Lab.

 I received my Ph.D. in Psychology and portfolio in Applied Statistical Modeling from the University of Texas at Austin in 2018.
-In Dr. Cristine Legare’s Evolution, Variation and Ontogeny of Learning Laboratory, my research explored how children identify and acquire cultural conventions to affiliate with social groups.
-I also examined how children flexibly use imitation and innovation for cultural learning and how this is socialized in both the U.S. and Vanuatu.
-I graduated from UT Austin with a B.S. in Psychology, a B.A. in Plan II Honors, and a minor in History in 2013.
+In Dr. Cristine Legare’s Evolution, Variation and Ontogeny of Learning Laboratory, my research focused on how children identify and learn cultural conventions to bond with social groups.
+I also explored how children flexibly use imitation and innovation for cultural learning in both the U.S. and Vanuatu.
+I graduated from UT Austin with a B.S. in Psychology with Departmental Honors, a B.A. in Plan II Honors with Departmental Honors, and a minor in History in 2013.
 I also received my M.A. in Psychology from UT Austin in 2015.

 DEPARTMENTAL AFFILIATIONS